ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

 10. stop server
 11. go to configured server profile folder, there are now a new folder named "DayZCasinoV2".
 This folder contains 2 json files "dayZCasinoConfigV2.json" and "dayZCasinoJackpot.json"

-You can switch the models of the game object.
-I recommend using the Nehr (https://steamcommunity.com/sharedfiles/filedetails/?id=1681963184&searchtext=Nehr) Mod and the "Nehr_Gaming_01" object.
-To switch the object replace "Land_FuelStation_Feed" with the object of your choice.
-The current positions of the games are in Kumyrna church.

-**Attention: please dont use that config here in readme.
-It is only for explanation and the server can not laod this config file.
+**Attention: please don't use that config here in readme.
+It is only for explanation and the server can not load this config file.
 The server creates at first start a new config file.**

 ## Config files